mkoeppen/frontend-checker-chrome-extension/README.md

 - show Status at icon
 - disable/enable Auto run tests
 - configure Tests for url in options
 - add "new version" info with list of new tests
+- add custom tests in options